Physically-Motivated Guiding States for Local Hamiltonians: Efficient State Preparation from Sparse Classical Data

 Semi-classical encoded subset states are extensions of the semi-classical subset states, where each qubit is acted on by an isometry $V_j$ which is defined from a global isometry $\mathcal{V}$, e.g., $\mathcal{V} = \bigotimes_{j=1}^{n} V_j$.
 Each isometry $V_j$ maps a single qubit to a constant number of qubits $m_j$.

 \EfficientEncodedStatePreparation*

 \begin{proof} Isometries are transformations between Hilbert spaces that preserve the inner product.
 In particular, an isometry $V$ from $p$ to $q$ qubits is a $2^q \times 2^p$ complex matrix satisfying $V^\dagger V = I_{2^p}.$ A complete description of $V$ requires $2^{p+q+1} - 2^{2p} - 1$ real parameters.
 Since any isometry can be seen as a collection of columns from a unitary matrix, there is considerable freedom in its embedding, and the associated unitary is not unique.
 Additionally, the isometry can be embedded into a unitary using a block-encoding.
-As a result, any isometry from $p$ to $q$ qubits can be efficiently decomposed into \Gate{CNOT} and single-qubit gates.
+As a result, any isometry from $p$ to $q$ qubits can be efficiently decomposed into \Gate{Cnot} and single-qubit gates.
 In the event $p=q$, the isometry is a unitary operator, and the Solovay-Kitaev theorem ensures that it can be approximated to within inverse-exponential error in polynomial time.

 Under our definition of \textit{semi-classical encoded subset states}, each isometry $V_j : \mathbb{C}^2 \to (\mathbb{C}^2)^{\otimes m_j}$ maps single qubit to a set of $m_j\ge2$ qubits.
-Consequently, we define the global isometry as $\mathcal{V} = \bigotimes_{j=1}^{n} V_j = \prod_{j=1}^{n} (\mathbb{I}\otimes \cdots \otimes V_j \otimes \cdots \otimes \mathbb{I})$.
-Known upper- and lower-bounds on the number of gates required to implement an isometry of size $2^q \times 2^p$ are given in Ref.~\cite[Table 2]{ICKHC16}.
+Consequently, we define the global isometry as $\mathcal{V} = \bigotimes_{j=1}^{n} V_j = \prod_{j=1}^{n} (I\otimes \cdots \otimes V_j \otimes \cdots \otimes I)$.
+Known upper- and lower-bounds on the number of gates required to implement an isometry of size $2^q \times 2^p$ are given in Ref.~\cite[Table 2]{iten2016quantum}.
 In general, the cost is exponential in both $p$ and $q$.
 However, the cost in our setting will not be exponential in $n$ since both $p$ and $q$ are constant.
 The total number of gates required to implement each isometry is $O(1)$, and thus the sequence of isometries can be efficiently implemented, requiring $O(n)$ gates. \end{proof}

 It follows trivially that if the isometry $\mathcal{V}$ is replaced with a unitary $U$ comprised of a polynomial number of single-qubit and $2$-local gates, the resulting state can be prepared efficiently.
-For simple examples, see \cref{subsec:geometric}.
-This prompts an alternative reduction to the \sc{Guided Local Hamiltonian} problem, where the guiding state has overlap with a different sector of the history state, see \cref{subsec:alt-idling}.
+For simple examples, see \cref{fig:easyprep}, appropriate for perturbative gadgets that require ancilla qubits.
+This prompts an alternative reduction to the \sc{Guided Local Hamiltonian} problem, where the guiding state has overlap with a different sector of the history state, see \cref{app:alt_idling_reductions}.